Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Results

+When comparing predictions of a model trained with MD and a model trained without MD, predictions using only CT scans were significantly different for 11 OAR DS at a 95\% confidence level according to the corrected Wilcoxon signed-rank test.
+According to the DS, the model trained with MD outperformed the model trained without MD for the brainstem, the optic chiasm, both anterior and posterior eyes, and the pituitary.
+For the mandible, the oral cavity, the left submandibular gland and the larynx supraglottic, the model trained without MD was better.
+According to HD, only the brainstem showed significant differences, with the model trained with MD being better.
+Details, including p-values, can be found in Supplementary Material Section H.

+Comparison of the predictions using MR scans only between models trained with and without MD results in significant differences for all OARs in terms of DS.
+Statistical tests could not be performed for HD because of all the ``not a number values'' computed for HD with the model trained without MD.

+When comparing predictions of a model trained with MD, from CT only and MRI only, all OARs showed significant differences in terms of DS with a level of confidence of 95\%, except the brainstem.
+The average DS of the brainstem when predicting only with CT was 95.10\% $\pm$ 3.11\% ranging from 84.38\% to 98.59\% and the average HD is 1.36 mm $\pm$ 0.63 mm ranging from 1.0 to 3.32 mm.
+When predicting with MRI only, the average DS was 92.22\% $\pm$ 12.89\% ranging from 0.0 to 98.15\% and the average HD 3.15 mm $\pm$ 12.69 mm ranging from 1.0 to 100.43 mm.
+Detailed performance of each OAR can be found in Supplementary Material Section H.

+When predicting with CT and MR scans, significant differences between a model trained with and without MD were observed for the mandible bone, the oral cavity, the right lacrimal gland, the left submandibular gland, the optic chiasm, the parotid glands and the spinal cord, with the model trained without MD having the best performance.
+Details can be found in Supplementary Material Section H.

-Figure \ref{fig:reg_impact} shows the prediction of the larynx contour using the model trained with Modality Dropout when CT information is missing.
-It can be observed that the prediction is faithful to the MRI scan but not to the CT scan and the ground truth, highlighting the noise introduced during the image registration process.
+Figure \ref{fig:reg_impact} shows the prediction of contours using the model trained with MD when CT information is missing.
+It can be observed that the prediction was faithful to the MRI scan but not to the CT scan and the reference standard.
+This underscores the limitations of the metrics, which rely on CT-based reference standard, in accurately reflecting the model’s performance when using only the MRI modality, due to imperfect image registration.

-Table~\ref{table:ablationstudy} presents the ablation study for combining the left and right OARs for bilateral OARs.
-It can be observed that the pipeline in which the model was trained on combined left and right OARs leads to better performance than the pipeline trained using separate left OARs and right OARs.